CHECKLIST FOR ENROLLING A NEW STUDENT

 Early Dismissal of Students

-No elementary school child shall be permitted to leave school prior to dismissal time except at the request of a parent/guardian.
+No elementary school child shall be permitted to leave school prior to dismissal time except at the request of a parent/guardian for pre-scheduled appointment.
 In this case, the designated person must sign the child out at the school office.
 For the safety of our students and security of the building, all visitors to the building will enter the front doors (all other doors are locked from the outside) leading directly into the office.
-Office staff will call your child from class or have them sent to the office.
+Office staff will call your child from class or have them sent to the office. *Please note that the scheduled school dismissal time is 2:40 pm (2:55 pm for Gene Dillon).
+We will not interrupt the classroom to remove students early as it affects the important closing Responsive Classroom routines of the day for elementary-aged students.

 Out of Area Student Attendance